da4throux/MMM-Paris-RATP-PG/README.md

 No license defined yet, this should probably inherit da4throux's project license. working on it for now.

-In the future, i might close this and make it a branch of da4trhoux's main project.

 However, due to the API being slightly different, many adaptation were made.

 # Screenshot